fusion809/fusion809.github.io-old2/_posts/2016/03/ATOM/03c-source.md

 The minimum requirements for building Atom on Linux, according to the [official Atom build instructions for Linux platforms](https://github.com/atom/atom/blob/master/docs/build-instructions/linux.md), include:

 * 32-bit / 64-bit computer architecture.
 64-bit is preferable.
-* C/C++ build tools &mdash; the GNU Compiler Collection (GCC; must also have C++ support), the GNU C Library (`glibc`) and GNU Make are usually used to satisfy this requirement on Linux platforms.
+* C/C++ build tools &mdash; the GNU Compiler Collection (GCC; must also have C++ support, C++ support is usually provided by a separate package called `g++` or `gcc-c++`, depending on one's distribution), the GNU C Library (`glibc`), including its development headers, `glibc-devel`, and GNU Make (usually called `make`) are usually used to satisfy this requirement on Linux platforms.
-* Git
+* Git.
-* Node.js (officially 0.10.x or above is supported, but Fedora has 0.10.x in their repositories and I have never managed to build Atom using their version of Node.js, so I would recommend using the 0.12.x or later series Node.js)
+* Node.js (officially 0.10.x or above is supported, but Fedora has 0.10.x in their repositories and I have never managed to build Atom using their version of Node.js, so I would recommend using the 0.12.x or later series Node.js).
-* npm (officially v1.4.x or above is supported)
+* npm (officially v1.4.x or above is supported).
-* Development headers for the GNOME keyring
+* Development headers for the GNOME keyring.

 All these requirements can, for most distributions (in fact all of them that I have experience with), be satisfied quite easily by installing packages from official repositories, except for the Node.js / npm requirement.